Devsh-Graphics-Programming/Nabla/include/nbl/ext/Cameras/README.md

 So the two paths are different:

-- `referenceFrame` asks the runtime camera to legalize one rigid pose request
+- `setPose(...)` asks the runtime camera to project one rigid pose request onto its own state
 - `CCameraGoal` asks the solver to apply one typed camera state, using direct typed hooks when available and virtual-event replay when needed

 For `Free` and often `FPS`, both paths may end up close to the same result.